Anderson's - One of Brookline's Pioneer Families

 also excelled at making quilts.

-The men handled much of the back-breaking chores
+The men handled much of the back-breaking

-the family horseman, and he spent most of his time caring for his special
+was the family horseman, and he spent most of his time caring for his special

 Sadie, Emma, Mayme and Mabel Anderson making